superfly/fly/README.md

 app.config.secretThing
 ```

 When deployed on fly.io, secrets are fetched from an encrypted store.
-You need to pre-define your secrets via `fly secrets set <key> <value>`.
+You need to pre-define your secrets via `fly secrets:set <key> <value>`.

 Locally, you need to define them in a `.fly.secrets.yml` file, make sure you add it to your `.gitignore` as it can contain sensitive data.
 Example file.